September 7th - 19th, 2015

-- Meals are eaten where the Jaguar are, no problem.
-We’ll never take you from a sitting Jaguar unless you vote to leave (we WILL take people away one by one for a bathroom break and then return them).
+- Meals are eaten where the jaguar are.
+We’ll never take you from a sitting jaguar unless you vote to leave (we WILL take people away one by one for a bathroom break and then return them to the boat).

 - No other tour operator has information with maps of where the cats live.